Exclusive Offer: Enjoy Free CARA

 ⚡ Immediate Response (Seconds)

-Your amygdala (brain's alarm system) detects a threat and triggers the "fight-or-flight" response.
-Adrenaline surges, heart rate increases, breathing quickens, and muscles tense.
-This happens instantly and automatically.
+Your amygdala detects a threat and triggers "fight-or-flight."
+Adrenaline surges, heart rate rises, and muscles tense — instantly and automatically.

 ⏱️ Short-Term Response (Minutes to Hours)

-The HPA axis (hypothalamic-pituitary-adrenal) releases cortisol, providing sustained energy to deal with the stressor.
-Blood sugar rises, immune function temporarily increases, and non-essential functions (like digestion) slow down.
+The HPA axis releases cortisol for sustained energy.
+Blood sugar rises and non-essential functions like digestion slow down.

 🔥 Chronic Response (Weeks to Years)

-When stress never stops, cortisol remains elevated.
-This leads to inflammation, weakened immunity, high blood pressure, weight gain (especially abdominal), sleep problems, anxiety, depression, and increased disease risk.
+Elevated cortisol leads to inflammation, weakened immunity, high blood pressure, weight gain, sleep problems, and increased disease risk.

 The Three Stages of Stress: Understanding Burnout

-Hans Selye's General Adaptation Syndrome describes how our bodies respond to prolonged stress through three distinct stages.
-Recognizing which stage you're in can help you take appropriate action:
+Hans Selye's General Adaptation Syndrome maps how our bodies respond to prolonged stress.

 1️⃣